 Dr. Jin exclusively uses manual needle manipulation, rotating the needles every 10 minutes, three to five times in each direction.
 He believes this hands-on approach deepens the therapeutic effect by keeping both practitioner and patient engaged.
 Though he recognizes the benefits of electro-acupuncture, he considers acupuncture a form of communication best achieved through direct manual techniques.

-To minimize post-treatment swelling, which is especially common when using scalp points in children, Dr. Jin withdraws the needle at the same angle as insertion and immediately applies firm pressure to the site.
+To minimize post-treatment swelling, which is especially common when using scalp points in children, Dr. Jin withdraws the needle at the same angle as the insertion angle and immediately applies firm pressure to the site after needle removal.
 This technique helps prevent bleeding and reduces the likelihood of localized swelling.